Home About & Contact

 The Hunter Museum of American Art surprised me in a good way, starting with the outside of the building.

-I assumed that the art museum was only held inside the modern shaped building, but discovered that the museum also included the Mansion/former home of wealthy insurance broker, Ross Faxon, dating back to 1905.
+I assumed that the art museum was only held inside the modern-shaped building and discovered that the museum also included the Mansion/former home of wealthy insurance broker, Ross Faxon, dating back to 1905.

-Inside the museum, you’ll discover art in an assortment of mediums including sculpture, paintings, prints, video, mixed media, and prints.
+Inside the museum, you’ll discover an assortment of art mediums including sculpture, paintings, prints, video, mixed media, and prints.

-I loved the diversity reflected in both the art and the artists featured in each room to help reflect a fuller story of American art of the time periods.
+I loved the diversity reflected in the art and the artists featured in each room to help reflect a fuller story of American art throughout the years.

-There are open spaces within the museum, but also a special section where kids can create art.
+There are open spaces within the museum and special sections where kids can create art.

-The Hunter Museum of American Art houses both permanent collections and special exhibits throughout the year.
+The Hunter Museum of American Art houses permanent collections and special exhibits.

 From various exhibit rooms in the museum, you’ll see scenic views of the Tennessee River.